 The RPA continues to remind claimants of risks of fraud when in the process of claiming agricultural payments.

-Fraudsters may target farmers who receive subsidy payments.
+Fraudsters may target farmers who receive support payments.
 The RPA is aware that in the past some customers have received emails, texts and telephone calls claiming to be from the RPA or Defra.

 Fake website links